-Chocolate croissants recipe with cranberries and walnuts, a well-deserved morning treat to help us get through the day.
+Chocolate croissants recipe made from scratch, a well-deserved morning treat to help us get through the day.
 So soft, flavourful and baked to perfection.
 It can’t get any better than that, trust me!

 I have never been a morning person, and l used to hate mornings with a passion.
 I still do, except that now l’m a mummy and waking up (way too) early has become part of my daily routine.
 Obviously, my little one doesn’t care that 5am is not a decent time to start the day, her beauty sleep is over and there’s no more talking on this subject!

 If l’m lucky enough, l get to make myself a cup of tea.
 And sometimes l even get to drink it.
 I know, how good is that?
 Give me a chocolate crescent next to my cup of tea and you’ve made my day.
 Oh, heavens!
 That’s what l call a treat!

 Honestly, these are the best croissants l’ve ever had.
 You really have to smell the delicate aroma that fills the kitchen when they are baking in the oven.
 The cranberries and walnuts bring a some sort of festive touch, although they are brilliant all year around, not only around Christmas.
 Of course, the filling is entirely your choice, and you can go for something else, either sweet or savoury.